openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. note::

-    Note that we’ll discuss this aspect of quality management in Part 4, so don't worry about that at this time.
+    Note that we'll discuss this aspect of quality management in Part 4, so don't worry about that at this time.

 The coordinator should then allocate sample units to interpreters based on some system.
 Allocation modalities are the modalities by which sample units are allocated to each interpreter e.g. randomly, following experience in a specific area.